-Our opinion on the consolidated financial statements does not cover the Management Report and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the Management Report and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the Management Report and, in doing so, consider whether the report is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the Management Report and, in doing so, consider whether the report is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work that we have performed, we conclude that there is a material misstatement of this Management Report, then we are required to report that fact.
 We have nothing to report in this regard.

-Management and governance responsibilities for the consolidated financial statements
+Management and governance responsibilities for the financial statements

-Management is responsible for the preparation and fair presentation of the consolidated financial statements of Prudential Conglomerate in accordance with Resolution 4.280, of the CMN, and complementary regulations of the Bacen, whose main criteria and accounting practices are described in Note 2, adopted in Brazil applicable to institutions authorized to operate by the Central Bank of Brazil (Bacen) and for such internal control as management determines is necessary to enable the preparation of the consolidated financial statements of Prudential Conglomerate that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements in accordance with the accounting practices adopted in Brazil that apply to institutions licensed to operate by the Brazilian Central Bank and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, management is responsible for evaluating the ability of the Bank and consolidated companies to continue operating, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Institution or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Bank's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Bank or to cease operations, or has no realistic alternative but to do so.